Member Organizations

 Regulation of Accountancy Profession

-Accountants and auditors are regulated in accordance with the Law of the Iraqi Union of Accountants and Auditors No. 185 of 1969 (as amended in 1973) by the Iraqi Union of Accountants and Auditors (IUAA) and the entities under its umbrella—namely the Iraqi Association of Certified Accountants (IACA) and the Arab Institute of Certified Public Accountants’ (ARICPA).
+Accountants and auditors in Iraq are regulated primarily under the Law of the Iraqi Union of Accountants and Auditors No. 185 of 1969, as amended in 1973.
+The law establishes the Iraqi Union of Accountants and Auditors (IUAA) as the principal professional accountancy organization in the jurisdiction and requires accountants and auditors to be registered through the profession’s regulatory framework.

-Under the law, IUAA is responsible for (i) maintaining the register for accountants and auditors; (ii) organizing and implementing a quality assurance review system; (iii) arranging and delivering the continuing professional development (CPD) program for auditors (accountants are not required to fulfill CPD requirements); (iv) establishing and implementing an investigation & disciplinary system; and (v) establishing and monitoring compliance with ethical requirements.
+The Iraqi regulatory framework reflects a profession-led model.
+Under the law, the IUAA is responsible for maintaining registers of accountants and auditors; organizing and implementing a quality assurance review system; establishing and delivering continuing professional development requirements; establishing and implementing investigation and disciplinary mechanisms; and establishing and monitoring compliance with ethical requirements.
+In practice, the IUAA also plays a broader role in supporting the implementation of international standards and the development of the profession.

 -